Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 | 4 hours ($k\leq2400$) | $1200$ | $18.66$ | $15.41$ |
 | 24 hours ($k\leq14400$) | $7200$ | $19.95$ | $18.97$ |

-*Average proof size (in hashes) of an item appended at different recency values (i.e., time from the present), assuming that a new item is appended every 6 seconds.
+*Average proof size (in hashes) of an item appended at different recency values (time from the present), assuming that a new item is appended every 6 seconds (like Polkadot relay chain blocks in BEEFY).
 The results are averaged across ($10512000\leq n \leq 36792000$), i.e., the size of the list between 2-7 years of appending.*

 <!---
 | Recency | Chain | MMR | MMB |